 TCPWave's enterprise DDI solution provides the mission-critical services necessary to run a business.
 However, disruptions in an enterprise's DDI service can be catastrophic.

 In the systems and networking environment, the growth and stability of an organization mainly depend on factors such as network infrastructure, system, data security.

 Enterprises are growing more dispersed, borderless, developing, and deploying their applications at a faster rate that needs rapid and secure access to run the business smoothly.
-To achieve this, enterprises require a one-stop DDI solution.

 Kubernetes is an open-source container-orchestration system for automating application deployment, scaling, and management.
-It provisions and maintains the lifecycle of containers.

 Integrations enable the enterprises to add external systems and applications to communicate with the TCPWave DDI controller.
 TCPWave DDI provides superior enterprise-grade cohesive APIs in the core solution.